battila7/brocan/README.md

 # Brocan CI

-Brocan (pun intended) is a simple continuous integration system that serves as a fun exercise and a school project.
+Brocan (pun intended) is a feature-wise simple but architecturally a bit more complex continuous integration system that's been developed as a university project.

+Eye-candy web UI, deployments and stuff like that should not be expected from Brocan.
+The focus was mainly on the introduction of microservices rather than a wide feature set.

-## Features/Goals
+## Features

-The intended features of Brocan are the following:
+Brocan is capable of

   * Producing brocan builds
-    * Builds are triggered upon changes using webhooks
+    * Builds are triggered upon changes through webhooks
-    * Supported repository providers: GitHub, GitLab, BitBucket
+    * Supported repository providers: GitHub (others can be added easily)
-  * Log-following of running builds.
-  * Custom environment variable passing.
-    * Allows repository owners to pass environment variables to the build context.
+  * Serving data regarding the finished and currently executing builds.

+## How to run Brocan?

+Please refer to the scripts and instructions in the [deployment](deployment) folder for building and running Brocan.

 ## Project Structure